temperature and humidity sensor diagram

 This ensures great performance.
 The system tracks temperature and humidity levels automatically.
 It shows the values on the LCD display.

-The sensor has a built-in alarm, like a buzzer or relay.
+The sensor has an alarm built in, like a buzzer or a relay.
 Users can set the high and low limits for temperature and humidity with a button.
-If these limits are exceeded, the sensor triggers an audio-visual alarm.
-The sensor also has strong storage, holding up to 65,000 sets of records.

 How about the CODA sensor?